philc/book-notes/business/paul graham essays.md

   outweigh the extra output lost."
 * "I've been surprised again and again by just how much more important persistence is than raw intelligence."
-* "Product devvelopment is a conversation with the user that doesn't really start till you launch."
+* "Product development is a conversation with the user that doesn't really start till you launch."
 * "It's so important to launch fast that it may be better to think of your initial version not as a product, but as a trick for getting users to start talking to you."
 * "The surprise is generally positive as well as negative.
 They won't like what you've built, but